 Dying is a process, says one of the characters in Subhashish Bhutiani’s astutely calm and wondrous debut feature film “Mukti Bhawan” (A.KA Hotel Salvation).
 It’s a beautiful contemplation of death and salvation, living and healing, dying and learning.
-Whoever lodges into the light of Bhutiani’s film can’t come out without being a more real person that he/she was before.
+Whoever lodges in the light of Bhutiani’s film can’t come out without being a more real person that he/she was before.
 It moves you to an extent where you embrace all the small things that define you or are suppose to define you and celebrate every new entity.
 Even if it is a loss of something truly yours.

 Old people are mostly the focus of attention in a family.
 The very young crowd wants to listen to their stories, the middle-aged generation is tired of their repetitiveness and has hence become a butt of their inside jokes.
 The generation closest to them wants them to live just a little bit longer for reasons even unknown to them.
 Bhutani’s film is about all of these things and none of them.
 He doesn’t want you to be in the poignant state from the word go.
 On the contrary, his focus becomes death itself.
 The film embraces death like a child hugs his father with all the guilt of a lifetime.
 The embrace is mutual and self-reflective and hence deeply moving.

 Dayanand is a stubborn 76 (Actually 77) year old man.
 He has had visions of his childhood for quite some time now.
 To which he quickly manipulates of being visions of his approaching death and hence decides to move to Banaras (Kashi to be more specific) and die in a spiritual spirit by the holy river.
-His working class son Rajiv (Adil Hussain) and daughter-in-law Lata (Gitanjali Kulkarni) refuse to follow up on his adamant behavior by questioning the very idea of “How can one know that he is about to die?”
+His working-class son Rajiv (Adil Hussain) and daughter-in-law Lata (Gitanjali Kulkarni) refuse to follow up on his adamant behavior by questioning the very idea of “How can one know that he is about to die?”
 Even after constant persuasion, which includes an eschews melodramatic turn of the old sister visiting Dayanand on the birthday, he remains rigid on his decision.
 Rajiv, realizing that this might possibly be the last journey in his father’s life accompanies him to the shore of the Ganga, straight into the depths of “Hotel Salvation.”

 Mukti Bhawan is an old lodge on the ghats of the holy river.
 Elderly people come here at their prime seeking for ‘moksha’ (salvation), with a strict 15-day policy of leaving if death doesn’t come your way.
 Mukti Bhawan offers no real salvation in the name of comfort.
 The food has to be self-prepared and you need to make choices between watching the daily soap, reeling in bed, doing yoga or listening to the loud holy tunes that soothe the soul.
 Dayanand befriends a kind lady, who, as it turns out has been living here for a little over 18 years now.
 She thus has a new name for her soul every 15 days, as if disowning and owning a body.
 Rajiv is deeply tormented between his father’s will to live in such a place, unable to get his office work done, and getting negative replies from his daughter whose marriage has been fixed.